root-project/root/docbook/users-guide/Graphics.md

 ![GL Viewer interactive box clipping](pictures/020000DD.jpg)

-The controls for clipping can be found under: Viewer Controls Pane ‘Clipping’ tab.
+The controls for clipping can be found under: Viewer Controls Pane ‘Clipping' tab.

-Two clipping ‘shapes’ are currently supported:
+Two clipping ‘shapes' are currently supported:

 -   Single plane

 -   Box

-Pick the type from the radio buttons – only one (or none) may be active at one time.
+Pick the type from the radio buttons - only one (or none) may be active at one time.

 The clip object can be adjusted by: